-More than fifty years ago, loss entered my life, and with it, the quiet began.
+More than fifty years ago, loss first entered my life.
+It arrived abruptly, and with it the quiet began.
 I tried to understand what was missing by studying what remained.
-That became my way of seeing.
-My practice is about waiting for small signals, when trust flickers and persona slips, and something unguarded appears.

 Dignity sits in conversation with Introspection, even though their subjects differ.
 Where Introspection turns inward, shaped by personal reflection and the silence of absence, Dignity faces outward toward strangers met on city streets, each carrying their own story.
 But both series circle the same terrain: the emotional architecture of being human.